-Regional planning, cooperation and partnerships in Santa Fe County with Pueblos, other government agencies, NGOs (non-governmental organizations) and with other adjacent counties and municipalities tends to be oriented to specific topics and interests.
+Chapter 14 of the SGMP acknowledges intergovernmental coordination to be a resource for building more effective regional partnerships in the County.
+Regional planning includes City of Santa Fe, Espanola, Edgewood and tribal governments as well as coordination with state and federal government agencies, NGOs (non-governmental organizations) and other adjacent counties and municipalities, and tends to be oriented to specific topics and interests.

 Regional planning is critical for certain areas such as water, wastewater and transportation.
 It is also important for other regional initiatives such as agriculture, food sustainability, economic and alternative/renewable energy opportunities.
 Santa Fe County will continue to be involved in topic-specific regional planning efforts, some of which embrace larger geographic areas, but will also continue to work toward more comprehensive approaches to regional problem solving and cross-jurisdictional project development.
-The SGMP recommends that the County work with its municipalities regarding annexation, including the City of Santa Fe, City of Española and the Town of Edgewood.